 It irritated her to see him standing gazing at the sea, like a solitary and poetic person.
 He laughed.
 She quickly undressed.
+"There are some fine waves this morning," she said triumph-

-"There are some fine waves this morning," she said, triumphantly.
+"There are some fine waves this morning," she said triumphantly.

-She was a better swimmer than he.
-He stood idly watching her.
-"Aren't vou coming?" she said.
+She was a better swimmer than he; he stood idly watching her.

+"Aren't you coming?" she said.